aksharbhagwandin/triggerise-shop/README.md

 There was no hard requirement for a UI so I followed the TDD approach and wrote tests first in order to cover the given requirements as well as tests to show other scenarios.

-The tests all passed as you can see from the screenshots below:
+The tests all passed as you can see from the image called tests.png:

 Your feedback, good and bad, will be appreciated.